vuejs/vue2-ssr-docs/docs/guide/README.md

 node .\render1.js
 ```

 You should see the following output.
-Row is duplicated if you keep both `re.dered.renderToString(..)`, otherwise you see only one row of output.
+Row is duplicated if you keep both `rendered.renderToString(..)`, otherwise you see only one row of output.

 ```
 <div data-server-rendered="true">Hello World</div>